-Step Explanation [Approx. word count: 60 - 70 words] Self-awareness involves being aware of different aspects of yourself including traits, behaviours, and feelings.
+Step Explanation Self-awareness Self-awareness involves being aware of different aspects of yourself including traits, behaviours, and feelings.
 Essentially, it is a psychological state in which you become the focus of attention.
 Three ways to increase your self-awareness are to practise mindfulness, active listening and creating space and time for yourself.
 It is easy to get caught up in a fast-paced lifestyle, especially when you are busy with work, study or life.
-(Approx. word count: 30 - Self-knowledge is understanding one's own motives or character.
-It differs from self-awareness because self-knowledge focuses more on knowing why you behave a certain way or why you feel the way you do. • Self-development involves setting and achieving goals that may help you improve yourself.
+Self-knowledge Self-knowledge is understanding one's own motives or character.
+It differs from self-awareness because self-knowledge focuses more on knowing why you behave a certain way or why you feel the way you do.
+Self-development Self-development involves setting and achieving goals that may help you improve on yourself.
 This is the continuous development of various aspects of a person's life.
 You aim for personal growth by improving your knowledge, skills, talents, and competencies to reach your fullest potential.

-Self-mastery is the mastery of the ability to recognise, understand, and 1 control one's self to move towards one's goals.
-It focuses on controlling yourself - 110 words) so you can achieve your goals without distractions.
+Self-mastery Self-mastery is the mastery of the ability to recognise, understand, and control one's self to move towards one's goals.
+It focuses on controlling yourself so you can achieve your goals without distractions.
 It also focuses on being familiar with your own capabilities and limitations and knowing what you still need to improve on.
 Becoming the best version of yourself does not happen overnight.
 The more you can develop yourself, the more likely it is that you will achieve your goals.
-Self-development improves how you manage your time, deal with stress, develop relationships, improve self-esteem, advance your career and maintain your health.
+Selfdevelopment improves how you manage your time, deal with stress, develop relationships, improve self-esteem, advance your career and maintain your health.